pinga-lab/paper-tesseroids/manuscript.md

 ## Operating system

-The package has been used and tested under Windows XP/Vista/7 and GNU/Linux.
+Tesseroids has been compiled, used, and tested under Windows XP/Vista/7 and GNU/Linux using the GCC compiler.
+However, it could theoretically be used in any operating system with an ANSI C compatible compiler.

 ## Programming language